-The Freedom From Religion Foundation is providing legal support to the Center for a Sustainable Coast and its local member in a lawsuit challenging a land exchange and road construction project approved by the board of commissioners of Glynn County, Georgia.
+The Freedom From Religion Foundation provided legal support to the Center for a Sustainable Coast and its local member in a that lawsuit challenged a land exchange and road construction project approved by the board of commissioners of Glynn County, Georgia.
 The Center for a Sustainable Coast is a Georgia-based nonprofit dedicated to ensuring the responsible use, protection, and conservation of coastal Georgia’s natural, scenic, historic, and economic resources.
-CSC’s local member, Jeff Kilgore, is also a named plaintiff.
+CSC’s local member, Jeff Kilgore, was also a named plaintiff.

 After Glynn County and Christ Church filed separate motions to dismiss the plaintiffs’ lawsuit, the plaintiffs filed a response to those motions, as well as an amended complaint, seeking injunctive relief to stop the road construction project and nominal damages for the violation of their constitutional rights.

-The plaintiffs are represented by Atlanta-based attorney Jon Schwartz, with FFRF Attorney Samuel Grover consulting on the constitutional issues.
-Case No. CE21-01136 is currently before Judge Roger B. Lane in the Superior Court of Glynn County.
+The plaintiffs were represented by Atlanta-based attorney Jon Schwartz, with FFRF Attorney Samuel Grover consulting on the constitutional issues.
+Case No. CE21-01136 was before Judge Roger B. Lane in the Superior Court of Glynn County.